 If you have low macular pigment levels and are sensitive to light, ask your eye care professional about photochromic lenses.
 These eyeglass lenses protect your eyes from UV and high-energy visible blue light that can damage retinal tissue, and they darken automatically in sunlight to ease light sensitivity.

 Also, remember that individuals sometimes react differently to certain supplements, which can have unintended effects such as adverse reactions with medications.
-Consult with your physician or eye doctor before trying any vision supplements.
+Consult with your GP or optician before trying any vision supplements.

 Eye Nutrition News

 Animal study finds nutritional supplements reduce risk of diabetic retinopathy

 Nutritional supplements containing lutein and zeaxanthin, lipoic acid, and omega-3 fatty acids are effective in preventing the development of retinopathy among diabetic rats, according to a study.